leaningtech/labs/sites/browserpod/src/content/docs/12-guides/06-installing-rust-toolchain.md

 ---
 title: Installing the Rust toolchain
-description: This tutorial will guide you on installing the browserpod Rust toolchain, that allows you to compile Rust programs into a binary that can run in browserpod
+description: How to install and use the browserpod Rust toolchain.
 ---

-In this tutorial you will be guided in installing the **BrowserPod Rust toolchain** that allows one to compile Rust programs with BrowserPod as the target (also known as _crosscompiling_).
+This guide will show you how to install and use the **BrowserPod Rust toolchain** that allows one to compile Rust programs with BrowserPod as the target.
 Allowing you to run the compiled binaries in the pod.

-Rust is a compiled language and there is no Rust runtime inside a pod, the installation instead is about installing the browserpod toolchain that enables you to compile Rust programs on your _host_ machine, into a binary that can run in browserpod.
+Rust is a compiled language and there is no Rust runtime inside a pod, the installation instead is about installing the browserpod toolchain that enables you to compile Rust programs on your _host_ machine, into a binary that can run in browserpod. (also known as [cross compiling](/docs/more/glossary#cross-compilation)).

 ## Installing and setting up the toolchain